Jelena Dokic: 1999–2000: Major breakthrough

-2001: First WTA titles and top 10
+2001: First career titles and top 10

 Beginning with the Australian Open, she began playing for Yugoslavia.
 Her father, Damir, claimed irregularities in the draw after her first-round loss to Lindsay Davenport and was banned from the tournament due to abusive behaviour.
 Damir later said, "I think the draw is fixed just for her".
+This resulted in intense media speculation then and over the years.

 After the Australian Open, her family moved to the United States.
 In May, she won her first singles title in the Rome Masters, defeating Amélie Mauresmo in the final 7–6, 6–1.
-Later that year in doubles, she teamed with Conchita Martínez to reach the final of the French Open, where they were defeated by Virginia Ruano Pascual and Paola Suárez in straight sets.
+Later that year in doubles, she teamed with Conchita Martínez to reach the final of the French Open, where they were defeated by Virginia Ruano Pascual and Paola Suárez, in straight sets.

-Later that year, she reached five finals, winning two titles, in Tokyo (defeating former world No. 1 Arantxa Sánchez Vicario), and the Kremlin Cup (defeating Elena Dementieva).
+Later that year in singles, she reached five finals, winning two titles, in Tokyo (defeating former world No. 1 Arantxa Sánchez Vicario), and the Kremlin Cup (defeating Elena Dementieva).
 She also won her second title in doubles in Linz, with Nadia Petrova, and qualified for the WTA Tour Championships in singles, reaching the quarterfinals.
-She finished the year at world No. 8.
-The Yugoslav Olympic Committee declared her its athlete of the year for 2001.
+She finished the year as the world No. 8.
+The Yugoslav Olympic Committee declared her its Athlete of the Year for 2001.